upf-gti/performs/README.md

 > [!IMPORTANT]
 > To load the default avatar, an internet connection is required.
 If you prefer to work offline, you can change the _modelToLoad_ in the _init()_ method of _App.js_.
 You can use the resources from the _/data_ folder or add your own.

-You can load the customization features appending the URL params detailed in the [Integration Guide](./docs/IntegrationGuide.md) or loading a JSON file (it can be exported from Performs app) with the same params and calling _setConfiguration(settings)_ function from _App_ with the object data as a param.
+You can load the customization features by appending the URL params outlined in the [Integration Guide](./docs/IntegrationGuide.md) or by loading a JSON file (which can be exported from the Performs app) with containing the same parameters.
+Then, call the _setConfiguration(options)_ function from _App_ passing the JSON object with the options as a parameter.

 ### Project structure
 Each project must include at least one HTML file for webpage definition and the JavaScript build files to execute Performs.